Who and what gets recognized in peer recognition: Discussion

 \subsection{The nature of gender bias in peer recognition}

 In both offerings of the lecture course, we found a similar gender bias in peer recognition (in which men under-nominated women compared to men) to previous work examining science courses aimed at first-year students during in-person and remote physics courses~\cite{sundstrom2022perceptions,bloodhart2020} and in-person biology courses~\cite{grunspan2016}.
-Such a bias was not previously observed in beyond-first-year courses during in-person mechanical engineering courses~\cite{salehi2019} and remote physics courses~\cite{sundstrom2022perceptions}, which is likely due to students in those courses being more familiar with each other, as noted in Ref.~\cite{sundstrom2022perceptions}.
-Different from prior work~\cite{grunspan2016,sundstrom2022perceptions}, we also observed a bias from women in both offerings of the lecture course: women disproportionately under-nominated men as strong in the course.
-Both men and women, therefore, had a strong tendency to make nominations to students of their same gender.
+Such a bias was not previously observed in in-person mechanical engineering courses~\cite{salehi2019} and remote physics courses~\cite{sundstrom2022perceptions} aimed at beyond-first-year students, which is likely due to students in those courses being more familiar with each other, as noted in Ref.~\cite{sundstrom2022perceptions}.
+Different from prior work~\cite{grunspan2016,bloodhart2020,sundstrom2022perceptions}, we also observed a bias from women in the spring offering of the lecture course: women disproportionately under-nominated men as strong in this course.
 Surprisingly, we also found a gender bias in peer recognition (in which men disproportionately under-nominated women) in both offerings of the lab course even though we did not previously observe a gender bias within a comparable lab context of a remote physics course (Course A in Ref.~\cite{sundstrom2022perceptions}).
-We build on the body of previous work by also probing the nature of these gender biases in peer recognition, finding that whether the gender bias is related to who and/or what gets recognized varies by instructional context, whether lecture or lab.
+We build on the body of previous work by also probing the nature of these gender biases in peer recognition, finding that whether the gender bias is related to who and/or what gets recognized varies by instructional context, whether lecture or lab, described next.